 Our Hope for the Future

 The dream of having a bigger and permanent center is getting closer.
-Thanks to funds from the American Rescue Plan Act (ARPA), Watsonville will have an accessible space where they feel welcomed and inspired to connect and engage in sustainability and environmental conservation.
+Thanks to funds from the American Rescue Plan Act (ARPA), Watsonville will have an accessible space where community members feel welcomed and inspired to connect and engage in sustainability and environmental conservation.
 The new center will continue to serve our diverse community, bringing them closer together to embrace our local natural, cultural, and historical resources and contribute to their preservation.
-Through climate action, pollution prevention, and emergency preparedness participation, our hope is to continue to create a more informed, connected, and resilient Watsonville.
+Through participation in climate action, pollution prevention, and emergency preparedness we hope to continue to create a more informed, connected, and resilient Watsonville.

 Activities During Construction